-When an application reaches a certain amount of code, the application code gets usually partitioned amongst several Visual Studio solutions.
+When an application reaches a certain amount of code, the application code gets usually partitioned among several Visual Studio solutions.
 Visual Studio ends up slowing down, especially if it hosts several addins.
 Above a certain volume of code in the opened Visual Studio solution, the IDE becomes quasi-impracticable.
 The volume threshold naturally depends on the underlying hardware.
 For example, on a modern 2000US$ laptop (64bits dual core + SSD + 8GB RAM + Wnd8) one can experiment 20 seconds to open a 50.000 Lines of Code solution.
-The compile-all time mostly depends on how VS projects are organized and referenced, but if it is more than 10 seconds one can consider it as a major burden.
+The compile-all time mostly depends on how Visual Studio projects are organized and referenced, but if it is more than 10 seconds one can consider it as a major burden.

-Concretely the NDepend team is facing the multi VS instances paradigm as anybody else with a sufficiently large code base.
+Concretely the NDepend team is facing the multi Visual Studio instances paradigm as anybody else with a sufficiently large code base.
 Not counting the test solution, the bulk of the NDepend code is spawned on 2 Visual Studio solutions: NDepend.Framework.sln and NDepend.UI.sln.
 These solutions are made of around 50K logical Lines of Code each.
 Projects from NDepend.UI.sln depend on projects in NDepend.Framework.sln.

 Application-Wide embraces also third-party code

 Working Application-Wide means also caring for third-party code declared in referenced assemblies.
 Controlling third-party code used by your code is pretty important.
 At production time, third-party code is loaded and executed the same way as your own code.
 From the user perspective, there is no distinction between a problem coming from third-party code and a problem coming from your code.
 In the NDepend Class Browser panel, third-party code is blue.
 Since the initial NDepend project embraces several Visual Studio solutions, querying third-party code will provide a list of code elements across several Visual Studio instances.

 Under the hood